adithyaRavindra2001/Data-Analysis-projects/README.md

 # dataAnalysis_projects
 Projects from the book Data Analysis with python.
-I hope you learnt something.
-Cheers :)
+I hope you learnt something new today.
+Cheers!